nazzacode/IDB_Notes/IDB_All_Lecture_Notes.md

   - Safety Test: can this query give me an infinite answer (on an infinite database)?

-# IDB Lecture 9: Active Domain & Translating Relational Algebra/Calculus
+# IDB Lecture 9: Active Domain (Adom) & Translating RA to RC

 ## Active Domain
 Active Domain (Adom(R)